Rey-EL/public-portfolio/cybersecurity-labs/google-cybersecurity-activities/parking-lot-usb-exercise/README.md

 ## Risk analysis

 USB baiting attacks can deliver malicious software like malware, which could infect a computer if an employee plugged in an infected device.
 To mitigate these risks, organizations should implement controls such as disabling Autorun, using security software, and keeping personal and business USB drives separate.
-It is also crucial to use passwords and encryption on USB drives and to train employees not to plug unknown USB drives into their computers, instead reporting them to IT.
+It is also crucial to use passwords and encryption on USB drives and to train employees not to plug unknown USB drives into their computers, instead reporting them to IT for analysis in a **sandbox** environment.

 ## Key Terms